qualys-marketing/www.qualys.com/README.md

 * **Static Site Generator**: [Eleventy](https://www.11ty.dev/docs/)
 * **Template Engine**: [Nunjucks](https://mozilla.github.io/nunjucks/templating.html)
 * **Version Control**: [Github](https://github.com/)
-* **Build and Web Hosting**: [Netlify](https://docs.netlify.com/)
+* **Build Sytstem and Web Hosting**: [Netlify](https://docs.netlify.com/)
 * **Content Management System**: [Contentful](https://www.contentful.com/)
-* **Image optimization and CDN**: [ImageKit](https://imagekit.io/)
+* **Image Optimization and CDN**: [ImageKit](https://imagekit.io/)

-The static site generator converts Nunjucks templates and data from JSON files, or node.js modules, into HTML files for the site.
-The Eleventy Fetch plugin fetches and caches data from the Contentful Delivery API.
+The static site generator converts Nunjucks templates and data from JSON files, or node.js modules, into HTML files.
+The Eleventy Fetch plugin fetches and caches data from the Contentful CMS API and other external data sources.
 That data is also used to build pages.
 When you commit and push changes to Github, that will automatically trigger Netlify to clone the repo, build the static site, and publish the changes to the Netlify CDN.

 ## Setup